toji/toji.dev/webgpu-gltf-case-study/index.md

 });
 ```

-That's the entirity of the changes we need to make to the pipelines to support these materials!
+That's the entirety of the changes we need to make to the pipelines to support these materials!
 The rest of the material values will be communicated either via bind groups or shader changes.

 <details markdown=block>
   <summary markdown=span><b>A note on transparent surface ordering</b></summary>